Strategies and initiatives

 Gender equity in local government

 Gender equality and diversity benefits all of us.
 It makes communities, councils and our State stronger.
-The 2020 local government elections have seen more women than ever before elected to represent their communities.
+The 2020 local government elections saw more women than ever before elected to represent their communities with 43.8 per cent women councillors elected.

 Tourism, sports and major events